PhillypHenning/Witchlight/Players/Karag-Cas.md

   - Karag speculated different king than Sevro (building reputation with Fey)
   - Found mushroom fairy ring fast travel points
   - **Can carry party members during Constitution checks** (high Strength)
+- **Session 4**:
+  - Stravens: started 17, cashed out → **+1 CHA** (6 stravens remaining)
+  - Sold items at prize wall: whispering fern (3 stravens), goggles of night vision (8 stravens), piece of cheese (2 stravens)
+  - **Persuaded Tilly Tumbleweed to leave** — "the house always wins, and work offers guaranteed income."
+Tilly left while up 40 stravens and bought a Bag of Holding.
+First staff rescued.
+  - **Maurnu approached Karag** outside the casino (not Di/Yanaba as expected)
+    - Revealed Tempest is "at the playhouse with his brother" — **the Toyhouse is inside the Little Treats Orphanage; it is Skabatha's home**
+    - Maurnu has a deal with the Hourglass Coven: serves until a friend is freed from Bavlorna
+    - Hopes party goals will align in future; won't influence their choices
+  - Left casino; party heading toward Never Leave Spa (west to river, then south)
+  - **CLIFFHANGER**: Four ethereal black-cloaked figures approaching Karag from the west at camp

 - **Session 3**:
   - Random encounter rolled by Karag: **The Quiet Where Sound Should Be** (spa foreshadow)
     - Forest lost all sound